 - ¼ cup sun dried tomatoes

-Heat 2 tbsp olive oil over medium heat, add the onion and bell pepper.
+Heat 2 tbsp olive oil in small skillet on the stove over medium high heat, add the onion and bell pepper.

-Combine the remaining ½ cup meyer lemon olive oil, balsamic vinegar, lemon juice, green onions, oregano, salt and pepper in a small bowl.
+Combine the remaining ½ cup olive oil, balsamic vinegar, lemon juice, green onions, oregano, salt and pepper in a medium bowl.

 - Whisk well, then add the sauteed onion, bell pepper and garlic.